davidegironi/dentned/README.md

 It's a complete **open source** solution to manage you clinic.

 You can trace your patient, treatments, scheduling appointments, doing reports, and billing managment.
-It features also a client-server architecture.
+It features a client-server architecture.

 ## Download